-Refurbished in 2002, her 212 international crew members offer her 296 guests the very best in Italian hospitality and refinement, providing what Silversea like to call their signature “six-star” personalised service.
+Refurbished in 2002 and again most recently in 2017, her 222 international crew members offer her 296 guests the very best in Italian hospitality and refinement, providing what Silversea like to call their signature “six-star” personalised service.

 Built by the Mariotti shipyard in Italy, Silver Wind, like all vessels in the line’s fleet, provides a unique yacht-like cruise experience, which has become all the more rare in today’s world of floating mega-resorts.
 Despite her small size, Silver Wind has no cabins, every stateroom is a suite and 80% of them come complete with ocean views from private teak balconies.

 Because of this, Silversea has some of the largest staterooms found afloat.

 The entry-level ‘Vista Suite’ is large compared to the ‘suites’ on most cruise lines.

 There are eight different suite categories aboard Silver Wind, although in reality there are seven noticeably different kinds of suite, with the Veranda Suite and Midships Veranda Suite distinguished only by their location aboard ship.
 This is a feature common to all cruise lines, which treat space aboard their ships in much the same way as real estate in a city, the closer a suite is to the public rooms, restaurants or amenities, the more expensive it will be, generally speaking.

 Silver Wind is like other ships in the Silversea fleet in that she offers the highest space-to-guest ratio in its suites of any other ship that is not a part of the Silversea brand.
 An example of this is the entry-level 240 square foot Vista Suite, which has no balcony, but is lit up during the day by a large picture window (not a porthole!) and is larger or the same size as the so-called ‘suites’ on many mass-market cruise ships.